‘Salmon and People in a Changing World’

 Why do we need an International Year of the Salmon?

-How will International Year of the Salmon work?
+What is the International Year of the Salmon focusing on?

 - Status of Salmon: to understand the present status of salmon and their environments;